cds-snc/exploration-documentation/ProcessDocumentation.md

 ### Team model

-Early in the project, we thought that each Exploration would be run by a different team, recruited from a rotating pool of interested parties within CDS.
+Early in the project, we thought that each Exploration would be run by a different team each time, recruited from a rotating pool of interested parties within CDS.
 We learned that model wouldn't work for a number of reasons:
-- Capacity challenges meant that we didn't have a guarantee there would always be people available when we need to run an Exploration, or we ran the risk they might have competing priorities.
+- Capacity challenges meant that we didn't have a guarantee there would always be people available when we need to run an Exploration, or we ran the risk the people might have competing priorities.
 This created a lot of instability and uncertainty, sometimes right up until the last minute before the sprint.
-- Not having continuity on the team meant a worse service for our partners - it was important to have at least a few members on the team who had done previous Explorations, because they were able to bring lessons learned forward about how the Sprints were run, as well as insights about what we're seeing in common across multiple departments
+- Not having continuity on the team meant a worse service for our partners - it was important to have at least a few members on the team who had done previous Explorations, because they were able to bring lessons learned forward about how the Sprints were run, as well as insights about what we're seeing in common across multiple departments.

-After our first pilot with Temporary Foreign Worker Program, we settled on having a single team that was both making improvements to the service, as well as delivering it.
+After our first pilot, we tried out having a single team that would both make improvements to the service, as well as deliver it.
 We would conduct the 4-week Exploration Sprint, and then iterate over 1 - 2 sprints before running the next Exploration.
 During the window of iteration, our PM would lead the team, and during the Exploration Sprint our Sprint Lead would.
-For more information on what the skill make-up of our team looked like, see the Stand up a dedicated Exploration sprint team section of our Sprint Guide.
+For more information on what the skill make-up of our team looked like, see the "Stand up a dedicated Exploration sprint team section" of our Sprint Guide.

-Moving forward, the Exploration Service is going to be moved within our Consulting Service, so the team model will likely continue to change.
+Moving forward, the Exploration Service is going to be moved within our Consulting Service, so the team model will likely continue to change as we learn about how to best deliver Explorations.

 ## Learnings to date